how to define your motor inside your drive train

 You find inspiration for classification of your environment in the standard IEC60721-3-3.

-Air cooling of your drive in a heavy contaminated atmosphere will be challenging.
-Air-cooled drives usually dissipate heat directly into the room and require additional measures to evacuate the important heat losses out of the room or E-house.
-Look for a solution where losses are ducted outside the room.
-Care should be taken to avoid creating a vacuum or wind tunnel effect in the room.
+• Air-cooled drives usually dissipate heat directly into the room and require additional measures to evacuate the important heat losses out of the room or E-house.

-If a water cooling system is available an air-to-water heat exchanger will offer similar benefits.
+• If a water-cooling system is available an air-to-water heat exchanger will offer similar benefits.

-In case of water-cooled drives most of the losses are rejected into the water, less than 5% of losses are rejected into the room.
+• In case of water-cooled drives most of the losses are rejected into the water, less than 10% of losses are rejected into the room.
 Clearly, the water-cooled drive should have its own treated water closed circuit, with pump(s), tank and heat exchangers for cooling of the treated water.
 Special attention to water fouling of the external water-cooling system is required eventually.

 Reach out to us for expert assistance for your project team in organizing pre-bid meetings with your candidates VFD-manufacturers and for setting up invitations to bid.

-• Setup of the project plan presentation.
+• Develop the project plan presentation.

-• Internal and external pre-bid meetings.
+• Set-up and coordinate internal and external pre-bid meetings.

-• Site acceptance tests requirements.
+• Define Site Acceptance Tests (SAT) requirements.

-Get Expert Guidance Today
+Get Your DRIVE Expert Guidance Today